 Here at Collison Vehicle Rental, we specialise in providing hire vehicles for all occasions, that’s why we provide a huge range of vehicles for you to choose from.
 Our fleet includes economic run arounds, small cars, saloons, luxury cars, 4x4s, and vans, meaning you can find the size of vehicle you need.

 Our diverse collection boasts a range of boot capacities, but why should the boot size of your rental influence your decision?
 And how does each car make and model compare in the boot department?
-Here we answer those key questions…
+In our car boot space comparison guide we answer those key questions…

 Why boot size matters